-Danes by now will be two episodes in to the popular Christmas television series Julekalender (Advent Calendar), with one episode shown on both on the national broadcasting channel DR and commercial channel TV2 each week of December until Christmas Day.
-Different versions are shown by the two companies, though the storylines are normally similar; typically one character tries to ruin Christmas until the others step in last minute to save the day last minute.
-DR and TV2 also create Advent calendars to accompany the programme, corresponding with the events of each episode.
+Danes now be two episodes into festive television series Julekalender (Advent Calendar), with one episode shown on DR and TV2 each week of December until Christmas Day.
+Different versions of the festive show are shown by each company, though the storylines are normally similar.
+Typically one character tries to ruin Christmas until the others step in last minute to save the day.
+DR and TV2 also produce Advent calendars to accompany the programme, corresponding with the events of each episode.

-Perhaps the most quintessential Swedish Christmas tradition is the Saint Lucia festival, held each year on the 13th December.
+Perhaps the most well-known Scandinavian Christmas tradition abroad is the Saint Lucia festival, held each year on the 13th December.
 Saint Lucia was a young girl martyred in 304 AD.
-The most common story told about her is that she would bring food to persecuted Christians in Rome living in the city catacombs by attaching candles to her head so she could have both hands free to carry things.
+The most common story told about her is that she would bring food to persecuted Christians living in Rome’s city catacombs, attaching candles to her head so she could have both hands free to carry things.
 13th December was chosen as her saint day in Sweden as it coincided with the Winter Solstace, a pagan festival of lights.
 Schools across Sweden select a ‘Lucia’ to process through the local church wearing a crown of candles attached to lingonberry branches.
 A national ‘Lucia’ is also chosen, whose job it is to visit hospitals and old people’s homes handing out pepparkakor (ginger biscuits).
 Lucia buns (made with saffron and dotted with raisins) are also made.

-Many families also make straw goats to guard their Christmas trees, and in the city of Gävle a 13 metre goat is erected to guard the municipal tree, though since its incarnation in 1966 it’s been a target for vandals and has only survived being burnt down around twelve times.
+Many families make straw goats to guard their Christmas trees, and in the city of Gävle a thirteen metre goat is erected to guard the municipal tree, though it’s a target for vandals and since 1966 has only made it to Christmas Day twelve times.

-But what’s the best thing about Christmas in Sweden?
-It has to be the fact that unlike everywhere else, the festive period doesn’t officially end until 13th January, one month after Saint Lucia’s Day and twenty days after Christmas.
+But surely the best thing about Christmas in Sweden is that the festive period doesn’t end officially until 13th January, a month after Saint Lucia’s Day and twenty days after Christmas Day.
+Jealous?